gride29/Web-Quiz-Engine/README.md

 # Web-Quiz-Engine
-Multi-user web service for creating and solving quizzes using REST API, an embedded database, security, and other technologies.
+A small web engine for creating and passing quizzes via REST API.
+Based on Java and Spring Boot.

 # Features
 | Function  | Method | API |